Kryptonite vs ABUS Bike Locks — Which One Is Harder to Beat

 Budget Locks Under $50 — ABUS 410 vs Kryptonite KryptoLok

-The ABUS 410 A/SB retails around $35 to $40 and receives an ABUS Security Level 5 out of 15.
-The Kryptonite KryptoLok Series 2 sits in the same price window at around $40 and earns a 5 out of 10 on Kryptonite’s scale.
-Both use hardened steel shackles in the 11mm to 12mm range.
-Both will resist a bolt cutter because bolt cutters struggle with hardened steel at that thickness.
-Neither will survive an angle grinder for more than about 90 seconds.
+The ABUS 410 A/SB retails somewhere around $35 to $40 and earns a Security Level 5 out of 15.
+The Kryptonite KryptoLok Series 2 lands in the same window — about $40 — and scores a 5 out of 10 on Kryptonite’s own scale.
+Both run hardened steel shackles in the 11mm to 12mm range.
+Both will resist bolt cutters because hardened steel at that thickness genuinely gives cutters trouble.
+Neither one survives an angle grinder for more than about 90 seconds.

-Here’s what the spec sheets don’t tell you.
-The real threat in most urban environments isn’t a guy carrying a four-foot bolt cutter — it’s someone with a battery-powered angle grinder in a backpack.
-A Milwaukee M18 Fuel angle grinder will go through an 11mm hardened shackle in under two minutes.
-In a city, two minutes at a bike rack is invisible.
-Someone walks past, stops to check their phone, crouches down.
+Here’s what the spec sheets skip entirely.
+The real threat in most urban environments isn’t someone hauling a four-foot bolt cutter down the sidewalk.
+It’s someone with a battery-powered angle grinder stuffed in a backpack — a Milwaukee M18 Fuel, say, something you’d find at any hardware store.
+That tool goes through an 11mm hardened shackle in under two minutes.
+In a city, two minutes at a public bike rack is invisible.
+A person crouches down, pretends to check their phone, stands back up.
 Nobody looks twice.

 What budget locks actually protect against:

-- Casual theft — someone trying the lock to see if it opens
+- Casual theft — someone rattling the lock to see if it opens

-- Bolt cutters (effective resistance up to about 14mm without hydraulic tools)
+- Bolt cutters, which struggle with hardened steel up to about 14mm without hydraulic tools

 - Opportunistic prying with a screwdriver or crowbar